Rethinking content and delivering it effectively

 The solution lies in a well-thought-out strategy and efficient content planning.
-After all, a press release does not translate directly to Facebook, and employer branding on Instagram works differently from employee advocacy on LinkedIn.
-Nevertheless, content managers can leverage many synergies between PR, social media and other disciplines, which both deliver added value for the target audiences and boost the communicative success of the sender.
+After all, a press release isn’t suitable for Facebook as it stands, and employer branding on Instagram works differently to employee advocacy on LinkedIn.
+Nevertheless, content managers can capitalise on many synergies between PR, social media and other disciplines, which both deliver added value for the target audiences and boost the communicative success of the senders.

 A sea of possibilities – companies don’t have to use them all!